Death metal: Melodic black-death

 Melodic black-death (also known as blackened melodic death metal or melodic blackened death metal) is a genre of extreme metal that describes the style created when melodic death metal bands began being inspired by black metal and European romanticism.
 However, unlike most other black metal, this take on the genre would incorporate an increased sense of melody and narrative.
-Some bands who have played this style include Dissection, Sacramentum, Embraced, Naglfar, Satariel, Throes of Dawn, Obscurity, Dawn, Cries of the Past-era Underoath, Catamenia, Midvinter, Twin Obscenity, Nokturnal Mortum Unanimated, Epoch of Unlight, This Ending, Suidakra, Oathean, Thulcandra, Skeletonwitch, and Cardinal Sin.
+Some bands who have played this style include Dissection, Sacramentum, Naglfar, God Dethroned, Dawn, Unanimated, Thulcandra, Skeletonwitch and Cardinal Sin.

 War metal

 War metal (also known as war black metal or bestial black metal) is an aggressive, cacophonous and chaotic subgenre of blackened death metal, described by Rock Hard journalist Wolf-Rüdiger Mühlmann as "rabid" and "hammering".
-Important influences include first wave black metal band Sodom, first wave black metal/death metal band Possessed as well as old grindcore, black and death metal bands like Repulsion, Autopsy, Sarcófago and the first two Sepultura releases.
+Important influences include first-wave black metal band Sodom, first-wave black metal/death metal band Possessed as well as old grindcore, black and death metal bands like Repulsion, Autopsy, Sarcófago and the first two Sepultura releases.
 War metal bands include Blasphemy, Archgoat, Impiety, In Battle, Beherit, Crimson Thorn, Bestial Warlust, and Zyklon-B.

 Brutal death metal

-Brutal death metal is a subgenre of death metal that privileges heaviness, speed, and complex rhythms over other aspects, such as melody and timbres.
+Brutal death metal is a subgenre of death metal that prioritizes heaviness, speed, and complex rhythms over other aspects, such as melody and timbres.
 Brutal death metal bands employ high-speed, palm-muted power chording and single-note riffage.
-Notable bands include Cannibal Corpse, Dying Fetus, Suffocation, Cryptopsy and Skinless.
+Notable bands include Cannibal Corpse, Dying Fetus, Suffocation, Cryptopsy, and Skinless.